How To Get Rid of Pantry Moths

 #4: Protect Your Food

-Place all food that could be contaminated by moths in a sealed glass or plastic container.
+Place all food that moths could contaminate in a sealed glass or plastic container.
 This includes rice, cereals, and pasta.

 FAQ About Pantry Moths

 Many people have questions about pantry moths.
-We are here to help you answer those questions as best as we can.
+We are here to help you answer those questions.

 Do Moths Spread Disease?